"

 Works in 6 of 6

-"Does the platform actually work in Bay 7 of a 200-bed ward at 2AM, on hospital WiFi, through a proxy server, on a nurse's tablet that just switched access points."
+"The question is whether the platform actually works in Bay 7 of a 200-bed ward at 2AM, on hospital WiFi, through a proxy server, on a nurse's tablet that just switched access points."

 What Sub-Second Clinical Alert Delivery Actually Requires

-The clinical target — sub-second end-to-end alert delivery from sensor reading to care team dashboard — is achievable in hospital environments.
+The clinical standard we're targeting - sub-second end-to-end alert delivery from sensor reading to care team dashboard - is achievable in hospital environments.
 It requires getting four things right simultaneously.

 Second: the MQTT bridge.
 Most RPM platforms use MQTT for device-to-cloud data collection - it's the right protocol for IoT devices with constrained power and connectivity.
 But MQTT was not designed for browser-to-dashboard delivery.
 The bridge between MQTT and the care team's web or mobile interface is where most platforms lose both latency and reliability.
-We'll go deep on this in Part 2 of this series.
+We'll go deep on this in Part 2.

 Fourth: graceful degradation without silent failure.
 The most dangerous failure mode is not the outright crash - it's the silent degradation where the dashboard appears functional but is actually running on stale data.
 A production-grade system must distinguish between "connected and streaming" and "connected but polling" and surface that distinction clearly to the care team.